Ranking Barcelona’s club captains since 1997 from worst to best

 7. Sergio Busquets

-Great player, and one of the leading proponents of football’s dark arts, but Busquets has only captained Barcelona since last summer and while they rallied to finish a respectable 2nd place in 2021-22, it wasn’t a season to remember.
+Great player, and one of the leading proponents of football’s dark arts, but Busquets has only captained Barcelona since the summer of 2021 and while they rallied to finish a respectable 2nd place in 2021-22, it wasn’t a season to remember.

 6. Luis Enrique